RaspberryPiFoundation/python-curriculum/en-GB/teaching-turtles/index.md

 ---
 title: Teaching Turtles
-materials: ["Project Resources/*.*","Club Leader Resources/*.*"]
+description: learn more about drawing with the turtle.
 notes: "Teaching Turtles - notes.md"
 layout: project
 ---

 #Introduction: { .intro}
-In this project, you'll learn more about drawing with the turtle, and how _functions_ can make writing your programs easier.
+In this project, you'll learn more about drawing with the turtle, and how functions can make writing your programs easier.

 #Step 1: Drawing stars { .activity}